jdperez/fprime-workshop-advanced-fprime/docs/lesson-communications.md

 ## Reference Implementation

-The reference implementation for this lesson is under development.
+The reference implementation for this lesson is available here: https://github.com/fprime-community/fprime-sensors/tree/devel/fprime-sensors/XBee
-When it is ready, it will be linked here:

-> [!NOTE]
-> **Reference Code Placeholder**
-> A link to the reference solution will be provided once available.